Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 285 1GB should in theory be quite a bit superior to the GeForce GTX 465 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 285 1GB should be quite a bit faster than the GeForce GTX 465 in general. (explain)

-Texel RateThe GeForce GTX 285 1GB is much (more or less 94%) better at anisotropic filtering than the GeForce GTX 465. (explain)
+Texel RateThe GeForce GTX 285 1GB will be a lot (approximately 94%) more effective at anisotropic filtering than the GeForce GTX 465. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison